asmigar/create-nginx/README.md

 3. Create environments in the GitHub repo and secrets.
 Secrets needed in workflow can be checked in `.github/workflows/tf-ci.yml` file.

 ## TODO
-Remove account number hardcoded in `infra/dev/terragrunt.hcl` file.
+- Remove duplicate aws auth steps in github action workflow jobs.

 ## Report Bug
 To raise issue/bug click [here](https://github.com/asmigar/create-nginx/issues/new).